ssasy-auth/core/docs/wiki_publishing_package.md

 ## Something to consider

+### Uploading packages built with Typescript
+Skim this [article](https://itnext.io/step-by-step-building-and-publishing-an-npm-typescript-package-44fe7164964c) on how to build and publish a Typescript package to NPM.

+The biggest takeaway from this article is:

+1. build package prior to publishing
+2. add the `types` field to the `package.json` file and point it to the `index.d.ts` file in the `lib` folder so that Typescript can find the type definitions for the package.

+### Private vs. Public packages
 NPM offers free hosting for open source (a.k.a public) packages, however, users must upgrade to a paid plan if they want to host private packages.
 GitHub, on the other hand, offers free hosting for both public and private packages which is great for my use case - developing a proof of concept for my novel thesis project.
 However, the goal is to eventually publish the package to NPM so that it can be used by other developers.